-Parsons is one of the oldest jewellery purveyors in Britain.
+Parsons is one of the oldest jewellers in Britain.
 The family-owned business has been going for more than 300 years and has as its core values quality, craftsmanship, creative design and excellent customer service.

 With over 100,000 engagement rings manufactured and sold by Parsons over the years, when you purchase a piece of jewellery from Parsons, you’re not only buying a stunning gem, but you are also acquiring a slice of history that testifies to Parsons dedication to excellence.